 Chianti is the Italy of your fantasies in a lot of ways.
 In this region between Florence and Siena, rolling hills covered in cypress trees, olive orchards, and vineyards connect honey-colored stone hamlets.
 In this unofficial region known for the vines that produce its famed Sangiovese, the wine and landscape work in harmony, with the vineyard providing the beauty and the product and the land offering the unique terroir.
 The Chianti region’s modest hilltop villages, rural churches, and castles—all reminders of its turbulent Medieval past—are its principal draws in addition to its liquid treasures.
 Today, a great number of castles have been transformed into individual homes, while others have become wineries and agriturismi.
 You can only experience such a great history and wine culture when you visit the area.

-What is the Best Time to Visit Chianti?
+What is the Best Time for a Self-Guided Wine Tour of Chianti?

 Chianti is best visited during the shoulder seasons (April & May, except Easter, mid-September through October).
 Except for Easter, the shoulder seasons are when Tuscany’s weather is most pleasant and it is also when it is a little less busy.
 You might see a few showers in the spring, but that’s what causes the wildflowers to blossom.